-SGSIL's CSR policy is framed and governed by the Board of Directors of the Company.
-The Board has constituted CSR Committee comprising of an Independent Director to monitor the policy and the programs from time to time and to ensure that they are in line with Companies Act, 2013 and the Rules framed thereunder.
-The CSR Committee is responsible to review such programs and keep the Board apprised of the implementation status.
+SGSIL's CSR Policy is framed and governed by the Board of Directors of the Company.
+The Board has constituted the CSR Committee comprising an Independent Chair to monitor the policy and the programs from time to time and to ensure that they are in line with the Companies Act, 2013, and the Rules framed thereunder.
+Every year, the CSR committee will place the CSR programmes to be carried out during the financial year, along with any recommendations, for the approval of the Board of Directors.
+The Board will consider and approve the CSR plan.
+The Board may also modify the CSR plan during the financial year based on the recommendation of the CSR Committee.
+The CSR Committee is responsible for reviewing all such programs on a periodical basis and submitting reports to the Board for review.
+The progress monitoring and review mechanism will be aligned with the Companies Act, 2013.